Creating A Vision Board

 How you choose to make a vision board is up to you!
-My old way one (which you will see in the pictures below) was to just add some photos together and stick them to my wall.
+My old way (which you will see in the pictures below) was to add some photos and stick them on my wall.

-An easy way to make one is to find a vision board template to use.
+An easy way to make one is to find a vision board template.
 Pinterest is a HUGE resource.
-There are so many vision board printables to help you decorate and guide you in creating your vision board.
+There are many vision board printables to help you decorate and guide you in creating your vision board.

 Today, I’m showing you how I make a vision board using a wire memo board.
-This was one of the ways I talked about creating a vision board in my post 10 Easy Ideas On How To Make A Vision Board.
-But if you don’t have a printer or aren’t up for the printing and cutting out, another option is to create a digital vision board.
+This was one of the ways I discussed creating a vision board in my 10 Easy Ideas On How To Make A Vision Board post.
+But if you don’t have a printer or aren’t up for the printing and cutting, another option is to create a digital vision board.

 So let’s get to it!
 I’m super excited to write today about how I’m doing this because this is the first time I’ve created a vision board template this way.
-I’ve spent a lot of time reading and learning lately about spirituality, our higher purpose and also about manifesting and abundance.
-I’ve always found it a challenge to see how and where they all come together.
+I’ve spent a lot of time reading and learning about spirituality, our higher purpose, and manifesting and abundance.
+I’ve always found it challenging to see how and where they all come together.
 This vision board is all about that!

-One thing I have learnt about vision boards is what you see you really get!
-But, I have also learnt that hard what that what we ask for, isn’t always what’s best for us or is what will make us happy.
+One thing I have learnt about vision boards is what you see, you really get!
+But, I have also known that hard what that what we ask for isn’t always what’s best for us or is what will make us happy.